gavanfantom/hello-firmware/README.md

 The badge can display a video file that is exactly 128x64 pixels.

 Suppose you have a series of image files (in PNG or similar format) named `videoframe0000.png`, `videoframe0001.png`, and so on.
-You can convert a series of image files (in PNG or similar format) like this:
+You can convert them to a video like this:

 `./hello-convert.py --video videoframe video.vid`

-If you have a video file, you can split it into frames using ffmpeg:
+If you only have a video file which is not yet split into individual images, you can split it into frames using ffmpeg:

 `ffmpeg -i video.mkv -vf scale=w=128:h=64:force_original_aspect_ratio=increase,crop=128:64 videoframe%04d.png`